simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 The master should serve in a round-robin manner the requests it receives, until the time is up.
-Changing the communication schema can be a bit hairy, but once it works, you will see that such as simple FCFS schema allows to double the amount of tasks handled over time here.
+Changing the communication schema can be a bit hairy, but once it works, you will see that such as simple FCFS schema allows one to double the amount of tasks handled over time here.
 Things may be different with another platform file.

 Further Improvements